PPHelios/landinPage/README.md

 ### Resources :

    - A lot of internet search was done on open source sites to understand the new methods suggested by Udacity (ex: getBoundingClientRect()) and i only used the ones that i can fully understand and implement even if they are not the best.

+   - This project was made completely on an android mobile phone.